Lessons learned from taking the plunge into menswear

 You have decided to expand into menswear to make the most of the growing market but how exactly do you go about it?

-Power and her sister Louise opened their first store – a womenswear retailer – in Stoke Newington in 2002 and two years later opened a standalone menswear shop after a strong demand from the local men.
+Cook and her sister Louise opened their first store – a womenswear retailer – in Stoke Newington in 2002 and two years later opened a standalone menswear shop after a strong demand from the local men.

 A man’s world